 The label conveys information on the energy efficiency of a particular model through colours, arrows and the alphabet.
 The A-G scale ranks appliances from the best (A) to the worst (G), while a corresponding colour code uses green to denote 'more efficient' and red for 'less efficient'.
 For certain appliances the existing energy efficiency rating category of A is divided into three extra categories (A+, A++ and A+++) where A+++ indicates 'more efficient'.

 The label, standard across all EU Member States, is divided into four zones, which must include:

 These Regulations do not apply to:

-The energy label has to be supported by an information fiche providing data relating to the particular model of appliance.
-This fiche has to be contained in all product brochures and, if brochures are not provided, in all other product literature supplied with the appliance.
+The energy label has to be supported by a product information sheet providing data relating to the particular model of appliance.
+This product information has to be contained in all product brochures and, if brochures are not provided, in all other product literature supplied with the product.